Fountains, Ponds, and Waterfalls: Choosing and Caring for a Garden Water Feature

 My Garden Water Feature Articles

 As of late, I have become obsessed with garden water features.
-I have always had small space water gardens somewhere from bird baths to wall fountains to a pond-in-a-pot.
-I’m currently finishing up a much grander scale project that I will be revealing in the coming weeks.
-When I haven’t been working on it, I have been pouring over books, the internet, and visiting garden centers to get every shred of inspiration I can on water features.
+I have always had small-space water gardens somewhere from bird baths to wall fountains to a pond-in-a-pot.
+Recently I have been pouring over books, the internet, and visiting garden centers to get every shred of inspiration I can on water features.

-If you follow along on Garden Therapy, you know that I also collaborate with a number of other websites as a blogger.
-Recently, I have been sharing my collection of ideas for choosing a garden water feature over at eBay.
 When I first started reading about water gardening, I noticed that many of the articles were written for those who already had ponds or fountains installed.
 I wanted to find some information on what sort of water features were out there and how I could choose what is right for me.
-I have tried to break down this information into these two guides:
+I have tried to break down this information in my water feature posts here on Garden Therapy.